mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 Categorical data (i.e., category labels such as gender, country, browser type) needs to be encoded (e.g., one-hot encoding for nominal categorical variable or label encoding for ordinal categorical variable) or separated in a way that can still work with the algorithm, which is still not perfectly right.

 There's a variation of K-means known as K-modes, introduced in [this paper](http://www.cs.ust.hk/~qyang/Teaching/537/Papers/huang98extensions.pdf) by Zhexue Huang, which is suitable for categorical data.

+K-Means does not behave very well when the clusters have varying sizes, different densities, or non-spherical shapes.

+It is important to scale the input features before you run K-Means, or else the clusters may be very stretched, and K-Means will perform poorly.
+Scaling the features does not guarantee that all the clusters will be nice and spherical, but it generally improves things.

 # DATA: Iris Flower Dataset